ShehabMohsen/shkd/README.md

 ### Create a PostgreSQL user and database

-The project-starter template expects the following for local development:
+The project-starter template which this repository was forked from expects the following for local development:

 - PostgreSQL User/Role
   - name: `ctp_user`